DS-Homebrew/libslim/README.md

 **Default:** `64`

 Configures the size (in number of sectors) of the cache.
 By default, 64 sectors will be cached, if not otherwise set at runtime.
-The default cache size of 64 results in a total reserved space of 34.5KiB used for the cache.
+The default cache size of 64 results in a total reserved heap space of 34KiB used for the cache, and 512 bytes in `.bss` used as a working buffer.

 #### `SLIM_DMA_CACHE_STORE`